Potato Tuna Cakes

 Instructions

-• In a medium pot, cover potatoes with 3 inches of heavily salted, cold water.
-Bring to a boil and cook until knife tender, 10-12 minutes.
+• In a medium pot, cover the potatoes with 3 inches of heavily salted, cold water.
+Bring to a boil and cook until knife-tender, 10–12 minutes.
 Drain.

-• Add potatoes to a large bowl.
-Mash with a fork or masher.
-Add tuna, 1 cup of the breadcrumbs, egg, shallot, dill and black pepper, and mix until combined.
-Scoop ¼ cup of tuna mixture and shape into ¾-inch thick discs.
+• Add the potatoes to a large bowl.
+Mash with a fork or potato masher.
+Add the tuna, 1 cup of the breadcrumbs, egg, shallot, dill, and black pepper.
+Mix until combined.
+Scoop ¼ cup of tuna mixture and shape into a ¾-inch thick disc.
+Repeat with the remaining tuna mixture.

 • Toss the tuna cakes in the remaining breadcrumbs.

 • Line a baking sheet with paper towels.
-Heat 2 tablespoons oil in a large skillet over medium high heat.
-Add 6 tuna cakes and cook until golden brown, 4-5 minutes per side.
-Transfer to prepared baking sheet.
-Repeat with the remaining oil and tuna cakes.
+Heat 2 tablespoons avocado oil in a large skillet over medium-high heat.
+Add 6 tuna cakes and cook until golden brown, 4–5 minutes per side.
+Transfer to the prepared baking sheet.
+Repeat with the remaining avocado oil and tuna cakes.
 Top with dill and serve with lemon wedges and tzatziki sauce, if desired.

 Notes